itsjoesullivan/envelope-generator/readme.md

 - All `curve`, `attackCurve`, `decayCurve`, and `releaseCurve` properties default to `"linear"`, with `"exponential"` the alternative.
 - attackCurve, decayCurve, and releaseCurve override their respective curves
 - Passing an `initialValueCurve` will determine the shape of the curve usually covered by the attack and decay sections of an envelope, overriding any other curve values.
-- Passing a `releaseValueCurve` will determine the
+- Passing a `releaseValueCurve` will determine the shape of the release, overriding any other release curve value.
 - Both initialValueCurve and releaseValueCurve are expected to be normalized, i.e. not extending outside of the bounds [0, 1].
 This is relatively intuitive for the `initialValueCurve`, but ensure that your `releaseValueCurve` also starts at a value of 1 to avoid any jumps in the sound.
 The reason for this is that these two curves are applied in series.
 - The sampleRate property applies to initialValueCurve and releaseValueCurve, allowing them to be expressed in a sampleRate different from that of the context.